 When we finally did find it, it was buried at the back of installation instructions that were packed with a faucet we bought for testing, and even then the warranty statement does not appear to be complete.
 For "complete" warranty details, it instructed us to contact Chicago faucet Consumer Affairs in Des Plaines — no telephone number listed.
 We called Chicago's customer support to find out the "complete warranty details".
 No one had any idea what we were talking about or where to find Consumer Affairs.

 The warranty is an embarrassment, so it's no wonder that the company makes it hard to find.
 And it's costing the company sales.
 A comprehensive lifetime warranty backed by good customer support drives sales and promotes repeat customers, something Chicago's bosses have not yet figured out.
-They should take a lesson from Its 5-star warranty and top-drawer customer service has helped it become one of the two largest faucet companies in North America.
+They should take a lesson from Its 5-star warranty and top-drawer customer service have helped it become one of the two largest faucet companies in North America.

 Chicago guarantees its Cartridges for just 5 years, which is truly chintzy.
 The Chicago faucet Quaturn® and newer ceramic cartridges are much more robust than that.
 The Quaturn® cartridge needs periodic washer replacement, and this routine maintenance should properly be excluded from warranty coverage.
 But, otherwise, all Chicago cartridges are lifetime components and its warranty should provide lifetime protection.